Sky Snakes: Flying Serpents In the Air

-You can view the original unaltered image yourself, but here’s the alleged snake-like UFO, which seems to be hanging out somewhere in low Earth orbit:
+Here’s the alleged snake-like UFO, which seems to be hanging out somewhere in low Earth orbit:

 What’s that?
 You’d prefer a dramatic video containing slow zooms and image filters?
 Ask and you shall receive:

-Terrifying Encounters With Sky Snakes (and Dragons!)
+Encounters With Sky Snakes (and Dragons!)